School Policy on Admissions, Leaves of Absence, Class Cuts, and Make-up Work

 A student who cancels within 7 days of signing the enrollment agreement but before instruction begins receives all monies returned with the exception of the non-refundable registration fee.

 After 7 days, a student will be liable for: the non-refundable registration fee, plus tuition liability as of the student’s last date of physical attendance.
-Tuition liability is determined by the percentage of the program offered to the student (see chart below for this program).
+Tuition liability is determined by the percentage of the program offered to the student (see chart).

 If a student needs to withdraw from a program and would like to request a refund, the student should contact both the program director and the Registration Department manager via e-mail at firstname.lastname@example.org.